GMH-Code/Asylum/README.md

 - Fixed C compiler warnings when using `-Wall -Wextra` as arguments.
 - Many redundant parts of the code have been removed.
 Some have been temporarily removed if the feature is incompatible or not working on modern systems.
 - Builds in WebAssembly and plays at full speed even on older systems.
+- If playing in a browser, user data is saved in IDBFS (the browser's database).

 #### Display